 When many Mainers think about waste, their minds often wander to trash that they throw out at home or work.
 However, there is another culprit that is quickly filling up our landfills and harming residents of Maine.
 Construction and demolition debris (CDD), such as scrap metal, concrete, and wood, which is created from the tearing Read More

-Read some highlights from this month’s news stories and opinion pieces related to the environment, including Maine’s air, land, water, and wildlife, in this April 2022 News & Noteworthy from the Natural Resources Council of Maine.
-April 28, 2022 Last week on Earth Day, several NRCM staff members joined community members in Farmington (more than Read More
+Read some highlights from June 2022 news stories and opinion pieces related to the environment, including Maine’s air, land, water, and wildlife, in this News & Noteworthy from the Natural Resources Council of Maine.
+June 2022 We are going to cover the news from the past two weeks in this week’s News & Noteworthy.
+We Read More